kivS/Fluctus/docs/README.md

 ## What is it?

-Fluctus consists of a web extension and a desktop companion app.
-Videos are played in a floating window that is independant from the browser.
+Fluctus consists of a web extension and a companion player app.
+Videos & audio are played in a floating window that is independent from the browser.

+Fluctus currently supports video & audio from:
+- YouTube
+- Vimeo
+- Twitch
+- Soundcloud

 ![Chrome](context_menu.PNG "Example")